MonetDB/monetdb-spark/README.md

 This is because the default dialect fails when it tries to create boolean columns.

+> **IMPORTANT** It is recommended to not enable [Speculative Execution]
+> while writing to MonetDB, both with regular JDBC and with the custom
+> data source.
+>
+> Speculative Execution means that Spark may spawn additional tasks to
+> commit the same partition, commiting the one that completes first and
+> rolling back the others.
+> These rollbacks can cause 'holes' in the internal structure of the table
+> which may slow down subsequent queries on that table.

 ## Writing data with the custom Data Source